 - Conduct informal assessment continuously.
 Discuss the progress of learners' work with them individually.
-Guide learners to find their own solutions, rather than imposing your ideas on them. - Have regular 'critique sessions' during which the teacher mediates discussion between learners about their own and their classmates' processes/work in an informed and constructive way.
+Guide learners to find their own solutions, rather than imposing your ideas on them. - Have regular 'critique sessions' during which the teacher facilitates learners to talk and discuss their own and their classmates' processes/work in an informed and constructive way.
 Base this discussion on the content in the CAPS. - Be skilled at listening.
 Dramatic Arts is about effective and skilled communication.
 Practice and promote a culture of 'listening to understand' and not only 'listening to dispute 'or 'disagree'.
-Be careful not to enforce a simplistic understanding of 'listening'.
-As the teacher, you may even have to shift your position.
-There is not only one way of doing things, but multiple ways. - It is important to view and discuss the body of work by a learner continuously throughout the year.
+Be careful not to enforce a simplistic understanding of 'listening' to ensure learners do not 'talk back' or express their points of view or the construct from which they have worked.
+You may even have to change your well thought-out position based on knowledge you have as a teacher.
+There is not only one way of doing things, but multiple ways. - It is important to view and discuss the body of work by learners continuously throughout the year.
 It helps to identify their strengths and improvement points.
-Teach learners to record their experiences and feelings in a reflective manner in their individual process journal.
+Teach learners to record their experiences and feelings in a reflective manner in their individual process journals.
 Apply the principle of: 'what is not documented did not happen'.
 This will help to develop critical and creative thinking and will make the selection and ordering of ideas more transparent and conscious. - Beware of damaging criticism.
 It is advisable to start with the positive and then move to areas that can be improved.
 Enter into dialogue with a learner, e.g. 'I think it will be more effective if you change this ...
 What do you think?'
 This makes them feel part of the process and makes them think about their work.
 Use coaching and de-briefing skills.
-Create a space in which learners may disagree with you. - Guide learners to be effective, independent, critical, creative and reflective thinkers. - Do not underestimate learners; challenge them, as they often rise to the occasion.
+Create a space in which learners may disagree with you. - Guide learners to be effective, independent, critical, creative and reflective thinkers.
+Do not underestimate learners; challenge them, as they often rise to the occasion.
 Use a range of questions that extend and deepen learners' ability to re-consider their creative choices.
-This should lead them to ask: 'Given the present circumstance in what alternative way can I look at the situation?
+This should lead them to ask: 'If this is how it is now, how else can it be?'